TatyCat/tatyanna/README.md

 tatyannacobb.com/

 ### Summary :sparkles:
 The official portfolio website of Tatyanna Cobb, Software QA Engineer with full-stack development experience.
-The portfolio showcases Tatyanna's skills, top used languaes, soft skills, resume download, links to high performing projects and contact information.
+The portfolio showcases Tatyanna's skills, projects, resume, and links to contact information.